py5coding/py5book/content/osx_users.md

 ...
 ```

-But when run on OSX, the output will be:
+But when run on macOS, the output will be:

 ```text
 start pause